Choosing a College: 3 Key Affordability Questions to Ask

 2) How can my student get the most financial aid?

 Now that you understand the types of aid at a college you are researching, how does your student match up?
-Will they trigger the award or gift aid?
+Will your student’s credentials or characteristics trigger the award or gift aid?
 Match your student with those colleges providing the best financial position.

 For need-based aid candidates, families need to know their Expected Family Contribution or EFC.
 Determined by completing the Free Application for Federal Student Aid or FAFSA, this number is the amount the government thinks a family can afford to put towards college each year.
 (This number will probably make you gasp because it is higher than you expected.)
 A calculator like this one from the College Board can help you figure out this number.